Construction-technical stimulation for

 It is necessary to reduce the CO²-polluting cement production and the ecological consequences of the construction-sand-overexploitation.

-The food chain of earthly life begins with the micro-diversity, which predominantly on sandy seabed has its basis
+The food chain of maritime life begins with the micro-diversity, which predominantly on sandy seabed has its basis!

 Time is running out!

-* Should a module implode, the inward vacuum force of 0.08 bar is released.
-The 2 x 4 tons of air pressure on each module m² would press the sheets together with a bang - but they probably do not cause any personal injury.
+***Should a module implode, the inward vacuum force of 0.08 bar is released.
+The 2 x 4 tons of air pressure on each module m² would press the sheets together with a bang.
+For this purpose, sufficient tests are to be made.

 * * * * *